JosueLara0/RomanNumeralCalculator/README.md

 # ROMAN NUMERAL CALCULATOR

-Calculator that allows you to convert Roman numerals to Decimal numbers and vice versa.
+Calculator that allows you to convert Roman numerals to Decimal numbers and vice versa using hash tables.

 1. Main menu with the calculator component.